 Fear and Loathing in the North Arabian Gulf

 After the U.S. invasion and occupation of Iraq, one of the major goals was to get Iraqi oil flowing onto the global markets again.
-Defense and security of this industry was relegated to US-led coalition forces.
+The defense and security of this industry was relegated to US-led coalition forces.

 Here is an excerpt from NPR describing the mission: